greenhouse gas management

 what we’re doing

-Recognizing the importance of independent review and verification of our emissions inventory process and results, we engaged Ernst & Young to conduct a third-party verification of our operated assets' GHG emissions for 2010 through 2012.
+Recognizing the importance of independent review and verification of our emissions inventory process and results, we engaged Ernst & Young (EY) to conduct a third-party verification of our operated assets' GHG emissions for 2010 through 2012.
 In 2013, we began an annual independent review of one-third of our GHG emissions inventory.
-In 2015, Ernst & Young conducted an independent review of one-third of our GHG emissions inventory for 2014.
+In 2015, EY conducted an independent review of the second one-third of our GHG emissions inventory for 2014.
+And in 2016, EY conducted an independent review of the final one-third of our GHG emissions inventory for the 2015 data.
+Altogether, this verification resulted in a favorable opinion from EY, recognizing that the inventory presents, in all material respects, emissions based on Chevron's GHG Protocol.
 Read Ernst & Young's report.

 reductions in flaring and venting